Create a new Rectangle from two Pointsmy = Rectangle.new(lower => Point.new(x => 0, y => 0),upper => Point.new(x => 10, y => 10));say .area(); # OUTPUT: «100␤»

 cook method will be called.

 As mentioned before, a class can inherit from multiple classes.
 When a class inherits from multiple classes the dispatcher knows to look at both classes when looking up a method to search for.
-Perl 6 uses the C3 algorithm to linearize multiple inheritance hierarchies, which is a significant improvement over Perl 5's default approach (depth-first search) to handling multiple inheritance.
+Perl 6 uses the C3 algorithm to linearize multiple inheritance hierarchies, which is better than depth-first search for handling multiple inheritance.

 is Programmer is Cookmy = GeekCook.new(books => 'Learning Perl 6',utensils => ('stainless steel pot', 'knife', 'calibrated oven'),favorite_editor => 'MacVim',known_languages => <Perl6>);.cook('pizza');.code_to_solve('P =?
 NP');